-- · commence enrollment of clinical trials for our product candidates; - · seek regulatory approval for any product candidates that successfully complete preclinical and clinical trials; - · establish manufacturing capabilities in-house for the production of preclinical and clinical supply; - · hire additional clinical, medical, research and operational personnel; and - · maintain, expand, and protect our intellectual property portfolio.
+- commence enrollment of clinical trials for our product candidates; - seek regulatory approval for any product candidates that successfully complete preclinical and clinical trials; - establish manufacturing capabilities in-house for the production of preclinical and clinical supply; - hire additional clinical, medical, research and operational personnel; and - maintain, expand, and protect our intellectual property portfolio.

-As of December 31, 2019, we had cash, cash equivalents and investments of \$158.1 million.
-In February 2019, we completed our IPO which generated net cash proceeds of \$77.1 million.
-We believe that the net proceeds from the IPO, together with our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements at least into 2022.
+As of December 31, 2020, we had cash, cash equivalents and investments of \$228.0 million and subsequent to December 31, 2020, we raised \$131.1 million in net proceeds from our January 2021 stock offering.
+We believe that the net proceeds from sales of our stock, together with our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements at least into 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 Additionally, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.